yashvardhanyadav2004-bot/Bird-species-observation-analysis/README.md

 ---

 # 🎯 Business Recommendations

-The dashboard also provides decision-oriented recommendations based on the observed patterns.

-Examples include:

 - Increase monitoring coverage in under-represented habitats.
 - Maintain consistent observation schedules throughout the year.